ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/visualizations/telco_brush.md

 > * **Scroll** on the map to zoom.
 > * **Drag** the curser on the map to pan.

-\* Data comes from three major mobile phone operators with ~5.600.000 users in Denmark.
+\* Data comes from three major mobile phone operators.
+While ~5.600.000 is roughly 97% of the Danish populations this number does not take into account persons carrying multiple devices with a sim card or even dual sim devices.